anton7r/pgxe/README.md

 ## Code example

-The code example is not guranteed to have correct syntax, so if you spot a mistake please file an issue :)
+The code example is not guranteed to have correct go-syntax, so if you spot a mistake please file an issue :)

 ```go
 import "github.com/anton7r/pgxe"